kubedb/docs/docs/guides/qdrant/autoscaler/storage/database.md

 namespace/demo created
 ```

-## Storage Autoscaling of Cluster Database
+## Storage Autoscaling of Database

 At first, verify that your cluster has a storage class that supports volume expansion: